gdbroman/broman.blog/_posts/2020/2021-01-02-this-day-we-start-anew.md

 This day I want to do something else; express the unsaid, appreciate the unseen, and meet someone new.

-The past is passed, the passed is dead.
+The past is, the past is dead.

 This day we start anew.